-In the the Second Noble Truth, the Buddha taught that attachment is the source of all suffering.
+In the Second Noble Truth, the Buddha taught that attachment is the source of all suffering.
 If you’ve read this far, you know it to be true in your own life.
-In the Third Noble Truth he taught that it was possible to eliminate suffering.
+In the Third Noble Truth, he taught that it was possible to eliminate suffering.

-3 simple practices and their affect on suffering
+3 simple practices and their effect on suffering

 Yet I suffer very little.

 The reason I don’t suffer is that I’ve learned through the discipline of meditation, mindfulness, and compassionate kindness to curb my attachment to preconceived outcomes.
 In the case of my older children moving out of state, I don’t like that they are moving but realize their lives are their own and not under my control nor subject to my expectations.
 In the case of my youngest son, his occasional disrespectful behavior is addressed immediately, but I move on knowing it is a part of his development; I have no unmet need that would induce suffering.